AdobeDocs/experience-manager-65.en/help/sites-deploying/performance-guidelines.md

 >[!NOTE]
 >
->To enable the same number of Authors with MongoDB as with one TarMK system you need a cluster with two AEM nodes.
+>To enable the same number of Authors with MongoDB as with one TarMK system, you need a cluster with two AEM nodes.
 A four node MongoDB cluster can handle 1.8 times the number of Authors than one TarMK instance.
 An eight node MongoDB cluster can handle 2.3 times the number of Authors than one TarMK instance.

 <table>
  <tbody>